daisieh/reproducibility/plastome_phylogeography/README.md

 Sampling
 ========
 The master sample list used for this paper is [all_samples.txt](https://github.com/daisieh/reproducibility/blob/plastome-phylogeography/plastome_phylogeography/all_samples.txt).
 This file contains the names used to refer to the samples throughout, as well as their provenances, species IDs, and paths on the POPCAN servers.
+Sequencing was performed as paired-end 100bp reads on an Illumina HiSeq.

 Overview phylogeny
 ==================